-French doors consist of two hinged casements designed to swing open like a window and are most typically used for balconies and patios.
-They link your interior with the exterior and create a larger uninterrupted space than a standard door making them ideal for areas with more traffic such as the backyard.
+French doors consist of one or two hinged casements designed to swing open like a window and are most typically used for balconies and patios.
+They link your interior with the exterior and create a larger uninterrupted space than a standard door making them ideal for areas with more traffic such as access to the garden.
 Neuffer offers a range of customisation options including colours, styles, materials, glass, fittings and more.
 Regardless of what you choose, your French door will be designed and built specifically for your project.

 French Doors: Overview & Advantages

-French doors consist of a set of two individual doors, or casements, which swing inwards or outwards on hinges in the same way a casement window would.
+French doors come in single and double leaf versions which swing inwards or outwards on hinges in the same way a casement window would.
 Each door features a large glazed surface which provides lots of natural light and great views while allowing easy access the exterior.
 With both doors open, they offer a larger uninterrupted opening area which is ideal for balconies, bedrooms and areas that get more traffic such as patios or gardens.

 - In many spatial situations, there may not be sufficient room for tilt-and-turn systems.